Jesus9464/Profanity/README.md

 # Profanity Detection Service

 This project is a web service for detecting and censoring inappropriate content in texts.
-It uses a local database to store banned words and can optionally use a language model (Ollama) for advanced detection.
+It uses a local database to store banned words and can optionally use a language model (Ollama) for advanced detection in both English and Spanish.

 ## Prerequisites